‘There Is Constant Battling’ — Nadler and Pelosi Are on a Collision Course

 As more lawmakers have come out in favor of impeachment proceedings even after Mueller’s sometimes-shaky testimony, Pelosi has remained unmoved.
 After course-correcting the caucus on the impeachment messaging earlier this year, sources say the speaker is not ready to relax her watchful eye over Nadler’s committee, fearful the caucus could once again nosedive into chaos.

 Those close to Nadler say the chairman works in tandem with Pelosi on strategy and messaging, often to the chagrin of his fellow committee members who wish he would act more forcefully on his pro-impeachment impulses.
-His defenders argue that he has successfully towed the line between the demands of the Democratic base and the push by Pelosi’s office to implement a more methodical approach.
+His defenders argue that talk of tension is overblown, fed often by aggrieved party members who dish to the press.
+They also say he has successfully balanced the demands of the Democratic base and the push by Pelosi’s office to implement a more methodical approach.

 Former Rep. Donna Edwards (D-MD) said she believes Nadler “would be in full impeachment mode” if he were just operating on his own.
 But he’s restrained himself, colleagues say, in order to help manage a caucus with diverse opinions on the matter.